CloudCare/dataflux-serverless-functions/README.md

 # dataflux-serverless-functions
-Repo of lambda functions that process streams and send data to dataflux
+This repository contains our serverless functions that process streams and send data to DataFlux